mkdocs/mkdocs/docs/user-guide/configuration.md

 In the above example, the first two items point to local files while the third points to an external site.

-However, sometimes the MkDocs site is hosted in a subdirectory of a project's site and you may want to link to other parts of the same site without including the full domain.
+However, sometimes the elstir site is hosted in a subdirectory of a project's site and you may want to link to other parts of the same site without including the full domain.
 In that case, you may use an appropriate relative URL.